adamjeffries/tetris.js/README.md

 * **onClearLines(lines,totalLines,boardMatrix)**
 	* *Description* - Binds to the clear lines event.
 This occurs after a tetrimino is placed on the board, and if a row is complete.
 	* Parameters
-		* *lines* - The number of lines currently cleared in this event (Range: 1-4)
+		* *lines* - The number of lines currently cleared in this event (Range: 1-4).
 		* *totalLines* - The total number of lines cleared throughout the game.
 		* *boardMatrix* - Same parameter as onMatrix

 * **onLevelUp(level)**
-	* *Description* - Binds to the level up event.
+	* *Description* - Binds to the "level up" event.
 This event occurs after a certain number of lines have been cleared.
 	* Parameters
 		* *level* - The new level (Range: 0-n)

 * **onBlockOut()**
 	* *Description* - Binds to the block off the board event.
-When this event fires the game is over.
+When this event fires, the game is over.
 	* Parameters
 		* *None*

 * **onGhost(ghost, oldGhost)**
 	* *Description* - Binds to the ghost change event.
-This event first when a new tetrimino starts dropping or the current one is rotated or moved horizontally.
+This event fires when a new tetrimino begins to drop, is rotated, or moves horizontally.
 	* Parameters
 		* *ghost* - `{type:"Z",minos:[{row:1,col:5},...]}`
 		* *oldGhost* - `{type:"Z",minos:[{row:1,col:5},...]}`